Click the "Array layout" button in the toolbar to open the interface.

 User can select one or more array type, the result is as follows:

-The default tilt angle displayed is the one that maximizes the annual radiation when only place a single array.
+The default tilt displayed is the one that maximizes the annual radiation when only place a single array.

 There is a indicator light behind the setting item of "Nominal tilt":